-Before you do anything, it's important to make sure your nails and the skin around them are thoroughly dirt- free.
+Before you do anything, it's important to make sure your nails and the skin around them are thoroughly dirt-free.
 Then remove all traces of your last color with an acetone-free remover (anything else unnecessarily dries out your nail).
-Dr. Ava

-Shamban, author of Heal Your Skin, recommends applying soap to a toothbrush, then gently scrubbing your nails and skin.
+Dr. Ava Shamban, author of Heal Your Skin, recommends applying soap to a toothbrush, then gently scrubbing your nails and skin.
 This will remove dirt and exfoliate any dead skin without the need for harsh, drying chemicals or expensive scrubs.

-2. She's Always Gentle.
+2. Be gentle on your nails.

 Your nails are delicate, and scrubbing them too roughly can actually expose you to infection.
-Another no-no:

-Using metal nail tools under the

-nail, as too much digging under the nail plate will cause it to separate from the skin, leading to an irregular white arching nail tip explains N.Y.C. dermatologist Dr. Janet Prystowsky.
+Another no-no: Using metal tools under the nail, as too much digging can cause the nail plate to separate from the skin (called onycholysis).
+It's a common problem for people over 50, according Dr. Stern, who is also the developer of the Dr. Dana Nail Renewal System.
+This could also lead to an irregular white, arching nail tip, explains NYC dermatologist Dr. Janet Prystowsky.

-3. She Trims Regularly.
+3. Clip your nails regularly.